 - When you connect to your home Internet, you may be able to claim a portion of the expenses.
 However, the things you do should only be related to work.
 For instance, you use your home Internet on your laptop, computer, or mobile phone to write emails.

-The idea is, if you use your personal phone or computer for work-related activities, you can claim the cost of usage.
+The idea is, if you use your phone or computer for work-related activities, you can claim the cost of usage.
 You will need to work out how much of it is dedicated to your occupation.
-If you claim more than $50, you need to provide records, which should represent the four-week period in the financial year.
+If you claim more than $50, you need to provide records, which should represent the four weeks in the financial year.
 Records that the ATO accepts are diary entries, bills, and electronic documents.

 You may not even know you could claim your self-education expenses, just like many Australians.
 If you take a course that will help you improve or maintain your job skills, you can claim a tax deduction.
 This part is crucial because you are not entitled to a deduction if it will help you get a better job.